Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Dual Vector Model

 Already in the dual model results for the moments and the thermal partition function, equations \eqref{eq:moments_dual} and \eqref{eq:thermal_from_vector}, it is apparent that the expectation over $\phi_I$'s is similar to the expectation over the random couplings $J_I$.
 Not only do they correspond to the same index sets $I$, but they also have the same Gaussian distribution (once we re-scale the $\epsilon^{1/2}$ factor in the Hamiltonian).
 In this subsection we will make this equivalence exact.
 As a consequence of this, we can extend our results to non-Gaussian random couplings.

 Throughout this subsection we will assume that the random couplings are independent identically distributed (i.i.d) with zero mean, unit variance (by their definition, with $\mathcal{J}$ extracted), and bounded moments (but not necessarily Gaussian).
 We can also easily extend to other cases as we comment below.
-Under these assumptions the SYK model is self averaging and independent of the exact distribution of the random couplings in the large $N$ limit \cite{Erdos14,feng2018spectrum}.\footnote{Single trace expectations are independent of the exact distribution of the couplings, while the multi trace expectations factorize to single trace expectations at leading order.} As we will see, multi trace connected expectations do however depend on the exact distribution of the couplings \cite{feng2018spectrum2}, and so we should consider different distributions for the couplings when computing connected multi trace expectations.
+Under these assumptions the SYK model is self averaging and independent of the exact distribution of the random couplings in the large $N$ limit \cite{Erdos14,feng2018spectrum}.\footnote{Single trace expectations are independent of the exact distribution of the couplings, while the multi-trace expectations factorize to single trace expectations at leading order.} As we will see, multi-trace connected expectations do however depend on the exact distribution of the couplings \cite{feng2018spectrum2}, and so we should consider different distributions for the couplings when computing connected multi-trace expectations.
 We will further assume in what follows that the distribution is even to make the computations simpler, though this is not strictly required.

 The idea is that at the leading orders we can perform the trace first, before the expectation over the random couplings, and what remains is a theory for the couplings.
 We can do it perturbatively around a Gaussian model.